info@norwichschool.ac.th (+66) 2-451-1100 to 2

 Music Teacher

-Bachelor of Elementary Education, Certificate in Ethnomusicology/Ethnoarts, TESOL
+Bachelor of Elementary Education, Master of Arts in Leadership, Cert.
+EthnoArts/Ethnomusicology & TESOL

 Chanattra Rattanaprapa